Skip to main content

 How do you fit a CS resume on one page in 2026?

-The fastest way from 1.4 pages to 1.0 pages — without losing real signal — is to delete in this order:
+The fastest way from 1.4 pages to 1.0 pages, without losing real signal, is to delete in this order.
+Work top to bottom and stop the moment you hit one page; the lines near the top cost you nothing.

 1. The objective statement.
-Replace with a summary only if the summary carries a number; otherwise drop it.
-See the guide on the CS resume summary section.
+An objective statement is the one-line "seeking a role where I can grow" header at the top of older resumes.
+Replace it with a summary only if the summary carries a number; otherwise drop it.
+See the guide on writing a CS resume summary.

 2. "References available upon request."
-Universal advice for two decades — drop it.
+Universal advice for two decades.
+Drop it.
+Recruiters assume references exist and will ask when they want them.

 4. Coursework lists longer than five items.
 Pick the four to six classes most relevant to the target role; cut the rest.
 Linear Algebra and Discrete Math don't need to compete with your actual projects for space.